Ali24R9/learn-how-to-program/README.md

 Rebuild this site
 learnhowtoprogram.com is powered by a fairly simple Rails app.
 Rebuild it yourself.

-First, work on CRUD/L functionality for lessons.
+--Done-- First, work on CRUD/L functionality for lessons.
 A lesson has a name and some text content.
 Don't worry about videos and cheat sheets.

 Now, we need to get the order of the lessons in.
 Each lesson has a number.
 When you click Next lesson at the bottom of the page, it goes to the lesson with the next-highest number.

 Also, take care of the Previous lesson link.